skylines-project/skylines/README.md

     $ python import_welt2000.py development.ini

-If you want to run the mapserver as fastcgi, install python-mapscript package (on Debian) and adjust your webserver configuration.
+If you want to run the mapserver as fastcgi, install python-mapscript package (on Debian).
+To run it locally as as subprocess of mapproxy, change assets/mapproxy/mapproxy.yaml to fit it to your needs.
+You'll need to install cgi-mapserver package for this.

     $ apt-get install python-mapscript